 Air France-KLM has the most extensive route network between Europe and the rest of the world.
-In 2019, the Group serves 312 destinations in 112 countries.
+In 2019, the Group serves over 250 destinations.
 Present on all the key markets, the Group enjoys a natural risk hedge since its turnover is not reliant on any one market.
 Moreover, thanks to its Transavia low-cost subsidiary, the Group has a solid presence in Europe and the Mediterranean enabling it to serve leisure destinations.

 Coordinated hubs among Europe's leading hubs